-Cleanliness is of the first importance; the dissector should, therefore, never suffer his table to become foul from blood or pieces of flesh standing on it, neither should he suffer blood to remain in the different depressions about the subject, when it can be conveniently got out.
-He should keep a sponge for himself, for where a sponge is used by several it becomes nobody's business to clean it; the consequence is that it is seldom fit for use.
+Cleanliness about the room is also of the first importance; the dissector should, therefore, never suffer his table to become foul from blood or pieces of flesh standing on it, neither should he permit blood to remain in the different depressions about the subject, when it can be conveniently removed.
+He should keep also a sponge for himself, for where a sponge is used by several it becomes nobody's business to clean it; the consequence is that it is seldom fit for use.
 When the integuments of a subject are laid open, the parts exposed either dry or putrefy rapidly.
-A constant rule is hence established not to turn down more skin than the freedom of dissection requires, and to save it as much as possible to cover the parts again, when the dissection is suspended for an interval.
+A constant rule is hence established, not to turn down more skin than the freedom of dissection requires, and to save it as much as possible to cover the parts again, when the dissection is suspended for an interval.
 When there is not enough of it for this purpose, a damp cloth, several folds thick, should be at hand to assist in covering.
+It will also prove useful to cover the entire subject with a cloth at the termination of each day's work.

-The knife should be held like a writing pen in the right hand; when muscles are dissected it should be exclusively used for cutting, as the scissors do not answer.
-The integuments of the parts covering the muscles, should be held perfectly tense with the other hand, or with the forceps.
-The knife should be passed with a steady and light stroke in the direction of the muscular fibres, and in such a way as just to graze them.
-This latter rule is indispensable; no one can dissect a muscle well without observing it, and it should be continually present to the mind of the student.
+In order to dissect neatly and rapidly, the scalpel should be held like a writing-pen in the right hand; when muscles are dissected, it should be exclusively used for cutting, as the scissors do not answer.
+The integuments of the parts covering the muscles, as well as all portions which are being dissected, should be held perfectly tense with the other hand or with the forceps.
+The scalpel should be passed with a steady and light stroke in the direction of the muscular fibres, and in such a way as just to graze them.
+This latter rule is indispensable; no one can dissect a muscle well, without observing it, and it should be continually present to the mind of the student.